 How to Open a Trading Account

-When you open an online account you will naturally have a number of questions.
+When you open a new trading account you will naturally have a number of questions.
 “What sort of account am I opening?

 Should I fund it from my bank account?
 I’d like to roll all my investments into one account.
 Can I do that here?”